 - Enhanced Safety: Some Dual care beds come with safety features like side rails, and are compatible with accessories like grab handles.
 These elements provide added stability and support, reducing the risk of falls or accidents for both partners.
 Our Signature Comfort Plus Dual features split 3-part rails which can be used to reduce bed falls and double up as a grab rails for extra assistance.

 - Improved Sleep Quality: The ability to personalise sleeping positions can lead to improved sleep quality for both individuals.
 Each partner can find their optimal position, reducing discomfort and promoting better rest, which is essential for overall health and well-being.

 - Promotes Independence: Having independent control over the bed's adjustments promotes a sense of autonomy and independence for each partner.
 In some instances, it allows them to manage their care needs without relying heavily on their caregiver, fostering a greater sense of self-sufficiency and dignity.

 - You can each adjust your back/leg rest independently for personalised comfort

 - One bed means one duvet (separate mattress sheets required)

 - The only available size is 6ft super king which may be an issue for smaller rooms

-If space allows, a dual/twin profiling bed is an excellent choice as it gives you the best of both worlds.
-You can adjust your back/leg rest independently which is essential for comfort and to prevent disturbance whilst still having one bed.
-However, everybody's needs are different with care requirements, room size, and budget to consider.
-These three options should help you to make a decision and enable you to continue to sleep together as a couple.
+These options should help you to decide and enable you to continue to sleep together as a couple.
 If you need any help in deciding or choosing a bed, give our friendly expert team a call on 0333 222 8584 and we'll help you through the whole process.